Follow these steps to help you find the right property to meet your needs.

 - a variable fee, such as a percentage of the purchase price.

-Make sure you specify what tasks you want them to perform and ask if there are any additional fees or charges.
-This includes access copies of documents from the local council, landgate or a strata.
+Be specific about what tasks you want them to do and ask if there are any additional fees or charges.
+This includes access copies of documents from the local council, Landgate or a strata.
 Clearly state you want to pre-approve any additional costs.

 Conjunctional agents

-- Conjunctional agents must act in the seller's best interests
+- are not buyer’s agents, and they must act in the seller's best interests,

 Using a licensed property professionals